jjwall/jjwall.github.io/writings/poetry/2025/father-time.md

 {% include youtube.html id="xRc_MIntiFg" %}

-> A Mythopoeia on the origin myth of Pipe World.<br> This poem attempts to answer the question: <br>
+> A Mythopoeia on the origin myth of Pipe World,<br> the universe behind our game,<br>
-“Is It Okay to Lay Pipe in a Dungeon?”
+"Is it Wrong to Try to Lay Pipe in a Sewer Dungeon?"<br>
+This poem attempts to answer the question.

 <i><b>“Respect to Ye Old God, Father Time”</b></i><br>
 <i>April 5th, 2025</i>